-`

 Objective of the Document

 In accordance with the Global Information Security Policy, Monitoring and Logging procedure will ensure that Estee Lauder Companies Inc. (ELC) is able to capture and analyse activity within the Azure cloud environment effectively and efficiently.
 It also helps in, the sufficient detection and identification capabilities needed to support information security.
 This procedure enables the technology controls and processes needed to ensure transparency and auditability across the technology environment, which will empower ELC’s ability to perform investigations, regulatory audits, and incident and problem management...etc.